python-trio/asyncclick/README.rst

 What's AsyncClick?
 ------------------

-AsyncClick ist a fork of Click that works well with trio, asyncio, or curio.
+AsyncClick ist a fork of Click that works well with trio or asyncio.

 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command